-If you need to take an opioid regularly, your GP may prescribe a laxative to take alongside it to prevent constipation.
+You may be prescribed a laxative to take alongside it to prevent constipation.

-A GP may prescribe capsaicin cream if you have osteoarthritis in your hands or knees and topical NSAIDs have not been effective in easing your pain.
+You may be prescribed capsaicin cream if you have osteoarthritis in your hands or knees and topical NSAIDs have not been effective in easing your pain.

 Capsaicin cream works by blocking the nerves that send pain messages in the treated area.
 You may have to use it for a while before it has an effect.
 You should experience some pain relief within the first 2 weeks of using the cream, but it may take up to a month for the treatment to be fully effective.

 Apply a pea-size amount of capsaicin cream to your affected joints up to 4 times a day, but not more often than every 4 hours.
 Do not use capsaicin cream on broken or inflamed skin and always wash your hands after applying it.

 Be careful not to get any capsaicin cream on delicate areas, such as your eyes, mouth, nose and genitals.
 Capsaicin is made from chillies, so if you get it on sensitive areas of your body, it's likely to be very painful for a few hours.
 However, it will not cause any damage.